Sophomore All-American places third in event final with time of 9.92.

-In his 14th year with the Baylor coaching staff and eighth as associate track coach, former Bear standout Michael Ford works primarily with the sprints, short hurdles and relays.
+In his 15th year with the Baylor coaching staff and ninth as associate track coach, former Bear standout Michael Ford works primarily with the sprints, short hurdles and relays.

 Ford has been named the Midwest Region Assistant Coach of the Year on two occasions (2005, ‘06), as well as the South Central Region Assistant Coach of the Year twice (2009, ‘14) by the United States Track and Field and Cross Country Coaches Association.